SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 3. Choose **Edit** to change the Trust Configuration parameters.

 4. Deselect the **Available for User Logon** checkbox.
-The Azure Active Directory trust configuration is required for  for principal propogation.
+The Azure Active Directory trust configuration is required for principal propogation.

 5. Select the **Create Shadow Users on User Logon** checkbox.